NethServer/docs/administrator-manual/en/firewall.rst

 * *Zone*: representing networks of hosts, they must be expressed in CIDR notation.
 Their usage is for defining a part of a network with different firewall rules from those of the nominal interface.
 They are used for very specific needs.

 .. note:: By default, all hosts belonging to a zone are not allowed to do any type of traffic.
 It's necessary to create all the rules on the firewall in order to obtain the desired behavior.

+.. index:: time conditions

+* Time conditions: can be associated to firewall rules to limit their effectiveness to a given period of time.

 The last type of object is used to specify the type of traffic: